-When you face a DUI conviction in California, you are looking at spending thousands of dollars on fines and fees, time without a license, mandatory DUI classes, and the possibility of spending time in jail.
-The length of your imprisonment and the type of jail you go to for a DUI will depend on the circumstances of your case.
-You may spend a few days in your local jail, or you may end up serving more than a year in a state prison.
+When you face a DUI conviction in California, you are looking at spending thousands of dollars on fines and fees, time without a license, mandatory DUI classes, and the possibility of spending days in jail.
+The length of your imprisonment and the type of jail you go to will depend on the circumstances of your DUI case.

 Understanding the Difference Between Jail and Prison